lhs-open/lhs-guide/docs/index.md

 <br>

-However, few examples of AI deployment and use within the health care delivery exist, and there is sparse evidence for improved outcomes when AI tools are deployed.
-For example, within ML risk prediction models, the sizable literature on model development and validation is in stark contrast to the scant data describing successful clinical deployment of those models in health care settings.
+However, few examples of AI deployment and usage within health care delivery exist, and there is sparse evidence for improved outcomes after the deployment of AI tools.
+For example, within ML risk prediction models, the sizable literature on model development and validation is in stark contrast to the scant data describing the successful clinical deployment of those models in health care settings.

 Nonetheless, the report describes a framework for evaluation, decision making, and adoption of clinical AI applications in health care delivery systems and hospitals.
 It emphasizes that **healthcare AI should be implemented and deployed in the context of learning health systems**.
-It maps how AI could be considered within the LHS for each of the 10 recommendation areas outlined in the NAM 2013 "Best Care at Lower Cost" report.
+It maps how AI could be considered within the LHS for each of the ten recommended areas outlined in the NAM 2013 "Best Care at Lower Cost" report.

 Since LHS has research embedded in health care practice, it must design ML model deployment as an integral part of the system.
-I think this requirement is fundamentally different from the usual AI research, but it is in syn with the requirements of LHS.
-Increasing implementation of LHS will result in more actual ML/AI deployments in health care setting.
+I think this requirement is fundamentally different from the usual AI research, but it is in sync with the requirements of LHS.
+Increasing the implementation of LHS will result in more actual ML/AI deployments in health care settings.

 SOURCE: NAM 2019 special AI report.

 ## Data-centric ML

-LHS has another crucial feature that I recognize and value: It is inherently a data-centric approach for building high-performance ML models.
 A data-centric focus is often lacking in current ML/AI research.
-However, recently it has been recognized that data-centric ML/AI is as important as model-centric ML/AI.
+Recently, however, it has been recognized that data-centric ML/AI is as important as model-centric ML/AI.

-In model-centric ML development, the dataset is typically fixed and the focus is on iterating the model architecture or training optimization to improve the benchmark performance.
+In model-centric ML development, the focus is on iterating the model architecture or training optimization to improve benchmark performance, while the dataset is typically fixed.

-In contract, the data-centric ML focuses systematic methods to evaluate, synthesize, clean and annotate the data used to train and test the AI model, which may use turn-key model builders.
+In contrast, a data-centric ML focuses on systematic methods to evaluate, synthesize, clean, and annotate the data used to train and test the AI model, which may use turn-key model builders.

-Since the end-goal of LHS is successful deployment of its ML models in actual care delivery, LHS with real data may need to combine both approaches in order to reach such a difficult goal.
-Future studies are necessary to determine the optimal strategies for combining the data-centric and algorithm-centric approaches for developing and deploying ML models in LHS.
-As a general recommendation, LHS researchers using real data should consider using data-centric ML with base models to get the LHS running first, then optimize the models by hyperparameter tuning or modifying the underlying algorithms.

-The latest paper on Nature Machine Intelligence from Dr. James Zou’s lab at Stanford University discusses recent advances, best practices and resources for creating data flow for data-centric AI.
-(Liang 2022).
+In a recent paper on Nature Machine Intelligence journal, Stanford University researchers discussed the recent advances, best practices and resources for creating data flow for data-centric AI (Liang 2022).
 The paper grew out of a Stanford HAI workshop on data-centric AI (see presentation [recordings](https://lnkd.in/giWuSJCS)).

-In 2022 interview by MIT Management magazine, Dr. Andrew Ng described why it’s time for [data-centric artificial intelligence](https://mitsloan.mit.edu/ideas-made-to-matter/why-its-time-data-centric-artificial-intelligence).
+In a 2022 interview with MIT Management magazine, Dr. Andrew Ng described why it’s time for [data-centric artificial intelligence](https://mitsloan.mit.edu/ideas-made-to-matter/why-its-time-data-centric-artificial-intelligence).
 For more clear problem statements and proposed solutions, watch Dr. Ng’s [webinar](https://www.youtube.com/watch?v=06-AZXmwHjo) on data-centric AI.
-You may join data-centric AI movement led by Dr. Ng at https://datacentricai.org/.
+You may join the data-centric AI movement led by Dr. Ng at https://datacentricai.org/.

+## Data-centric and deployment-oriented ML-LHS

+I recognize that ML-LHS is intrinsically a data-centric ML approach, which is determined by its learning cycles.
+Equally important, ML-LHS is deployment-oriented by default because its ML is required to be deployed in production.
+Apparently, when experts at NAM fundamentally redesigned the future healthcare systems as LHS, they had already identified the two characteristics, data-centric and deployment-oriented, were essential to building intelligent healthcare systems.
+To ensure LHS has the two features, NAM has proposed the LHS framework with research embedded in the clinical delivery.
+Unfortunately, this advanced AI strategy of LHS framework has been drastically overlooked since its inception until recently the field of healthcare AI has been hit by major issues of reliability and generalizability.

+> **It is time now to embrace LHS as a healthcare AI strategy.**

+In the LHS framework, the data-centric and model-centric approaches of ML/AI are not exclusive, rather they are complementary to each other.
+As I discussed in the Nature Sci Rep paper of ML-LHS simulation, it deserves serious research to understand the balance of these two approaches in developing LHS based on EMR data.
+For a general recommendation as a starting point, it would be more productive to first focus on data-centric approach using machine learning base models.
+After learning cycles run smoothly and ML performance gains from data increase alone plateau, model-centric approach can then be employed to further optimize the models by hyperparameter tuning or modifying the underlying algorithms.

+Based on these insights to ML-LHS, I propose another new hypothesis here:
+-	ML-LHS AI Hypothesis: Because ML-LHS has both data-centric and deployment-oriented features built-in, most healthcare AI based on EMR data can be developed and deployed in the LHS framework.

 ## EMR-wide ML
 EMR-wide ML refers to machine learning using all features and data available in EMRs unlike the traditional statistical modeling that limits the variables used to a small number.
-Because lots of EMR data are in unstructured form, EMR-wide ML usually employs NLP to extract and standardize data from text.
+Since lots of EMR data are in unstructured form, EMR-wide ML usually employs NLP to extract and standardize data from its text.

+Depending on the tasks, two broad groups of ML algorithms can be used to build prediction models:

+1. Traditional common ML algorithms: gradient boosting (e.g. [XGBoost](https://xgboost.readthedocs.io/en/stable/)), Random forest (RF), support vector machines (SVM), etc.

-In traditional machine learning on EHR data, patients are represented by models as a vector of attributes or features.
-This approach relies on experts’ ability to define the appropriate features and design the model’s structure.
-However, deep learning models can learn useful representations from raw or minimally-processed data, with minimal need for expert guidance.
+In traditional machine learning on EHR data, patients are simply represented as a vector of attributes or features in models.
+The approach relies on experts’ ability to define the appropriate features and design the model’s structure.

+2. Deep neural network algorithms (or [deep learning](https://healthitanalytics.com/features/what-is-deep-learning-and-how-will-it-change-healthcare)): artificial neural networks (ANN), convolutional neural networks (CNN), recurrent neural networks (RNN), Long Short Term Memory (LSTM), Generative Adversarial Networks (GAN), Gated Recurrent Unit (GRU), feedforward network (FFN), etc.

+Deep learning models can learn useful representations from raw or minimally-processed data, with minimal need for expert guidance.
 This happens through a sequence of layers, each employing a large number of simple linear and nonlinear transformations to map their corresponding inputs to a representation.
-This progress across layers results in a final representation in which the data points form distinguishable patterns.
-(Li 2020, Solares 2020).
+This progress across layers results in a final representation in which the data points form distinguishable patterns (Li 2020, Solares 2020).

-Depending on the tasks, two broad groups of ML algorithms can be used to build prediction models:

-1. Common ML algorithms: gradient boosting (e.g. [XGBoost](https://xgboost.readthedocs.io/en/stable/)), Random forest (RF), support vector machines (SVM), .

-2. Deep neural network algorithms (or [deep learning](https://healthitanalytics.com/features/what-is-deep-learning-and-how-will-it-change-healthcare)): artificial neural networks (ANN), convolutional neural networks (CNN), recurrent neural networks (RNN), Long Short Term Memory (LSTM), Generative Adversarial Networks (GAN), Gated Recurrent Unit (GRU), feedforward network (FFN)

 The following studies are some representative examples of EMR-wide ML:

-- Using EHR patient data from a state health information exchange, a research group at Stanford Medical School built a XGBoost model for predicting 1-year risk of incident lung cancer with an area under the curve (AUC) of 0.881 (Wang 2019).
+- Using EHR patient data from a state health information exchange, a research group at Stanford Medical School built an XGBoost model for predicting 1-year risk of incident lung cancer with an area under the curve (AUC) of 0.881 (Wang 2019).

 - Researchers at Mount Sinai Health Systems have developed a novel unsupervised deep feature learning method to derive a general-purpose patient representation from 700,000 patients in EHR that facilitates clinical predictive modeling.
 The study performed evaluation using 76,214 test patients comprising 78 diseases from diverse clinical domains and temporal windows.
-The results significantly outperformed those achieved using representations based on raw EHR data and alternative feature learning strategies.
-(Miotto 2016).
+The results significantly outperformed those achieved using representations based on raw EHR data and alternative feature learning strategies (Miotto 2016).

-- Using about 1.6 million patients and 57,000 clinical concepts, researchers at Mount Sinai created an unsupervised framework based on deep learning to process heterogeneous EHRs and derive patient representations that can efficiently and effectively enable patient stratification at scale.
-(Landi 2020).
+- Using about 1.6 million patients and 57,000 clinical concepts, researchers at Mount Sinai created an unsupervised framework based on deep learning to process heterogeneous EHRs and derive patient representations that can efficiently and effectively enable patient stratification at scale (Landi 2020).

-- Google Health researchers proposed a representation of patients’ entire raw EHR records, and demonstrated that deep learning methods using this representation are capable of accurately predicting multiple medical events from multiple centers without site-specific data harmonization.
-These models outperformed traditional, clinically-used predictive models in all cases.
-(Rajkomar 2018).
+- Google Health researchers proposed a representation of patients’ entire raw EHRs, and demonstrated that deep learning methods using this representation are capable of accurately predicting multiple medical events from multiple centers without site-specific data harmonization.
+These models outperformed traditional, clinically-used predictive models in all cases (Rajkomar 2018).

-- Building on the Transformer architecture and starting with 8 million patient in UK CPRD, researchers at Oxford University has developed a model called BEHRT (i.e., BERT for EHR) for predicting the next most likely diseases in one’s future visits.
-By comparison, BEHRT outperformed the best deep EHR models in the literature by more than 8% (absolute improvement) in prediction of a range of more than 300 diseases.
-(Li 2020).
+- Building on the Transformer architecture and starting with 8 million patients in UK CPRD, researchers at Oxford University have developed a model called BEHRT (i.e., BERT for EHR) for predicting the next most likely diseases in one’s future visits.
+By comparison, BEHRT outperformed the best deep EHR models in the literature by more than 8% (absolute improvement) in prediction of a range of more than 300 diseases (Li 2020).

-- In an exhaustive benchmarking evaluation study, deep learning models consistently outperformed all the other approaches on various clinical prediction tasks using the Medical Information Mart for Intensive Care III (MIMIC-III) datasets available publicly.
-(Purushotham 2018)
+- In an exhaustive benchmarking evaluation study, deep learning models consistently outperformed all the other approaches on various clinical prediction tasks using the Medical Information Mart for Intensive Care III (MIMIC-III) datasets available publicly (Purushotham 2018).

 - There is a lack of prospective evaluation of ML models in clinical care delivery.
 Nature Digital Medicine 2022 published an example of model building plus clinical validation and monitoring.
-The process first identifies a clinical decision point that can benefit from risk prediction, and then uses EHR data to retrospectively build a 60-day ED visit prediction model for cancer patients at home.
-The process validates the model in a randomized prospective study and then embeds the model in clinical workflow and monitor its performance routinely.
-(Coombs 2022).
+The process first identifies a clinical decision point that can benefit from risk prediction and uses EHR data to retrospectively build a 60-day ED visit prediction model for cancer patients at home.
+The process validates the model in a randomized prospective study, embeds the model in clinical workflow, and monitors its performance routinely (Coombs 2022).

 <br>